Editor's Note: We added this shoe to our review on November 7, 2022.

 Water Resistance

 In addition to any stream or puddle crossings we encountered on the trail, each shoe was subjected to a 5-minute bucket test (submerged in 3 inches of water) to evaluate for water resistance and assess any weak points.
 The Moab 3 passed with flying colors.
-Just like other waterproof shoes in the test suite, it appears the only weak point on the Moab is at the ankle opening, where water could come in over the top.
+Just like other waterproof shoes in the test group, it appears the only weak point on the Moab is at the ankle opening, 3.5 inches above the sole of the shoe.
 If your plans involve a great deal of winter hiking or water crossings, a taller boot may be your best bet.
 Otherwise, this is an excellent option.

 You can also pick up this same model without that waterproof membrane if you live in a hot climate.
 Or if you want to upgrade your waterproofing to slightly less breathable but longer-lasting Gore-tex, this option exists as well.